 Airlines have different rules when it comes to kids flying solo and each carrier has its own stipulations, as well as rules imposed by customs, and government agencies.

 Our number one tip is to check the ‘unaccompanied minor’ fees before you book because they vary by airline and can cost more than the airline ticket itself on some routes.
+We were told that at any given day during peak summer travel, there can be as many as 20,000 kids flying unaccompanied; which means this is big business for the airlines with lots of dollars at stake they can earn through these fees.

 If you’ve got a younger child traveling with an older child who is 12 or older, you may be able to avoid the unaccompanied minor fee if you are comfortable with your 12-18 year old being responsible for the younger child.
 The minimum companion age requirement varies by airline, for example on Southwest and AirTran it is 12, on Frontier it is 15, on American it is 16 and on Alaska, Delta and United it is 18.